NNTmux/newznab-tmux/README.md

     `php convertToInnoDB.php`

+ * Now, you need to decide which branch you will use, the master branch uses scripts written by andrewit and the dev branch uses scripts written by kevin123.
+If, you choose the dev branch, skip the next step.

- * Now, you will need to clone [andrewit's github](https://github.com/itandrew/Newznab-InnoDB-Dropin.git) and get his scripts.
+ * If, you stay on the master branch, you will need to clone [andrewit's github](https://github.com/itandrew/Newznab-InnoDB-Dropin.git) and get his scripts.

     `cd /var/www/newznab/misc/testing/`

     `git clone https://github.com/itandrew/Newznab-InnoDB-Dropin.git innodb`

- * Clone my github
+ * Now, Clone my github.
+Theses scripts should be able to run from any path, but this location is where I was asked to put it.

     `cd /var/www/newznab/misc/update_scripts/nix_scripts/`